gemrb/gemrb/demo/README.md

 # HOW TO RUN

+Make sure you're running a GemRB built with PNG, OGG and FreeType support.

 Copy either sample config from gemrb/ and set:
 GameType=demo
 GamePath to the parent of the parent dir containing this file (demo)